Do you owe money to the Canada Revenue Agency (CRA)? Then you are one of thousands of Canadians – it is a more common problem than you might think.

 Penalties and interest are one problem, but what can you do if you need to reduce your principal tax debt in order to be able to enter into a payment arrangement that doesn’t ruin you financially?
 Unfortunately, CRA does not make settlements on principal tax debts with taxpayers or private organizations.
 In fact, even those programs that do offer relief from interest and penalties, programs which may be difficult to get approved under, they also do not actually reduce the principal debt.

-Here is how a bankruptcy or proposal works:
+Here is how a bankruptcy or consumer proposal works:

 - Step 1 – The Licensed Insolvency Trustee assesses your income, debts, assets, liabilities and family composition, among other financial criteria.